dom0ng/zdma-mk2/README.md

 Variant of multimedia firmware exist since probably 2018 because skill issue.

 MK2 use a specific chipset (SmartVOD) but it's indeed a Xilinx based board.
+They do share 1:1 configuration space except SmartVOD will have a extended DSN cap (that are nulled).

 ![screenshot](https://github.com/dom0ng/zdma-mk2/blob/main/ithazdma.png)